oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![Adding a new switch activity](./images/create-new-switch-activity.png " ")

-3. Select the Switch Activity you just created and then in the Property Editor, configure the following:
+3. Select the Switch Activity you just created, and then in the Property Editor, configure the following:
     - Under Identification, Change the name to **Free Consultation?**
     - Under Switch, Set the **Type** as **True False Check**.
   ![Adding a new switch activity](./images/config-switch-activity2.png " ")